 Los Angeles Year 1 Income

-If you have a vacation planned or a partner’s birthday, you will probably get an amazing job offer that tempts you to cancel.
+If you have a vacation planned or a partner’s birthday, you’ll probably get an amazing job offer that tempts you to cancel.
 Going grocery shopping guarantees that you’ll get a 2-week job and your food will go bad.
 That’s just how it works, and there’s nothing to do about it except buy frozen veggies and keep a list of qualified people to recommend in your place.
 If you make a habit of dropping everything whenever a set comes along, it only gets harder to rethink your priorities as life goes on.
 Before you know it you’re a parent who’s missing little Tommy’s big softball game.
 Tommy practiced all year.
 You should be ashamed.

 50 Ways to Level Up